Conjectured Paper Mill

 From 1868 O/S Plan XVI.11

 IAIoM places the conjectured position of earliest recorded Paper Mill in field 2864 or close to it - however this is not consistent with the petition of Margaret Quayle who states 2 mill races and the river ran close together in her husband's land.
-This would suggest that the paper mill was south of the weir, that the tuck mill originally used the long established race to Castletown Mill shown flowing (N-S) to the east of the river but that the water supply was insufficient and an additional race was cut - thus my suggestion is field 2885, 2882 or 2921 or even 2920 which lie to the south above the sluice from the dam for Castletown Mill and between the mill race and the river (the size of these fields amounts to a little over 12 ac which is very close to that sold in 1797.
+This would suggest that the paper mill was south of the weir, that the tuck mill originally used the long established race to Castletown Mill shown flowing (N-S) to the west of the river but that the water supply was insufficient and an additional race was cut - thus my suggestion is field 2885, 2882 or 2921 or even 2920 which lie to the south above the sluice from the dam for Castletown Mill and between the mill race and the river (the size of these fields amounts to a little over 12 ac which is very close to that sold in 1797.
 But as IAIoM, writing in 1971, states "the course of the river has been considerably altered in the last 150 years and the area disturbed by the building of the railway .. all the original buildings had been destroyed by the Quayle family's early nineteenth century agricultural improvements" all of which makes it near impossible to determine its position.

 William Cubbon in his study of Manx Paper Makers states: